surendrabisht/Surendrabisht/README.md

 ## I'm a Technology enthusiast, Problem Solver and love to create S/w .
 -  Having a Good experience in developing C# projects
+-  Capable of Writing code in C#, Python & java
 -  Interested to learn new things
--  Currently learning web technologies
+-  Currently learning web technologies & Big data and AWS Cloud Stack

 ### Connect with me: